hankh95/nusy-product-team/santiago-pm/tackle/status/README.md

 ## Installation

-The module is part of the NuSy PM system.
+The module is part of the Santiago PM system.
 Install dependencies:

 ```bash
 pip install -r requirements.txt